Vladimir Putin 2012 presidential campaign

 The 2012 presidential campaign of Vladimir Putin, second and fourth President of Russia, was announced on 24 September 2011, at the United Russia party convention for the legislative election.

-This campaign was third presidential campaign of Vladimir Putin.
+This campaign was the third presidential campaign of Vladimir Putin.
 To date, this is the only campaign where Putin was affiliated with any political party.

 Background

 Vladimir Putin was the President of Russia from 2000 to 2008.
 Since the Russian Constitution limits the President's term to two consecutive terms, Putin could not run for president in 2008.
 Dmitry Medvedev was elected as the new president.
 Becoming President he appointed Putin Prime Minister.
 Medvedev could seek re-election in 2012.
 At the same time he did not exclude that he will participate in the 2012 election.

 On 24 September 2011, at the United Russia party convention for the legislative elections, Medvedev announced that he would not seek re-election, and suggested that Vladimir Putin run for president again.
 On the same day, Putin announced his participation in the elections.